joejcollins/rhapsody-angel/queens/2025-bella.md

 ## 2025 Marked Queen

+2025-07-14 Saw eggs and brood but didn't see the queen.
+There is stored syrup but nothing in the super.

 2025-07-05 Saw eggs and brood, no signs of swarming.
 Reduced the entrance because there are lots of wasps around.

 2025-06-30 Upgraded to 9 x 9 frames.